 Older news: This goes all the way back to 1996, if you're interested.

-About me and the work I do: I'm a children's book editor, working as a consulting or independent editor and writing teacher.
+About me and the work I do: I'm a children's book editor, working as a consulting or independent editor, writing and revision teacher, and workshop/retreat and online class presenter (mostly via my partnership with Eileen Robinson, Kid's Book Revisions.
 Previously, I was Vice President and Editorial Director at ipicturebooks.
 Before that, I was editorial director of the Charlesbridge trade program, and have also worked at Orchard Books and Macmillan.

 I am the author of The Complete Idiot's Guide to Publishing Children's Books, now in its third edition.
-I give workshops through Kid's Book Revisions.
-I speak at conferences, provide editorial services to publishers and authors, and maintain this web site.
+I also work to maintain this web site.

 If you want to know more about me, please explore this website, or you can see a (very out-of-date) list of books I've edited

-Personal: I'm a Boston Red Sox fan (and thus enormously relieved when they won the World Series!), even though I live in New York (near the fascinating Atlantic Avenue Tunnel).
-For leisure reading, my favorite genre is science fiction/fantasy; my favorite author right now is Octavia Butler.
+Personal: I'm a Boston Red Sox fan (and thus enormously relieved when they won the World Series in 2004), even though I live in Brooklyn.
+For leisure reading, my favorite genre is science fiction/fantasy; my favorite authors in that area are Ursula LeGuin and NK Jemisin.
 I am a fan of Jonathon Richman and of Monty Python.
 As a child, I loved Lego blocks.
 I went to Haverford College for my BA and played cricket there: for information on cricket and cricket at Haverford, visit the CC Morris Cricket Library.
 Other things I'm interested in will be found all over the site.
 Family on the WWW: brother Phil has a photographic Portfolio.
 Other members of my family so far do not have personal WWW sites.

 Search The Purple Crayon

 Home | Articles | Children's Books | Publishing | Pictures | Reference